KROIA/Pixelengine/README.md

     return player;
 }
 ```
-We created a function which will generate a player object.
+We created a function which will generate a player object.<br>
 We implement this in the main().
 ```c++
     ...